NREL/T3CO/docs/installation.md

 ## Setting Up a Python Environment <a name="setting-up-a-python-environment"></a>

-T3CO depends on [Python](https://www.python.org/downloads/)>=3.9 and <=3.10.
+T3CO depends on [Python](https://www.python.org/downloads/)>=3.9.
+The default install supports Python up to 3.13.
+The FASTSim-integrated extras require Python>=3.9 and <=3.10.
 To create an environment containing the appropriate Python version and a built-in `pip`, there are two preferred ways:

 1. First option is to use [**conda**](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html):